 - 1 tablespoon mayonnaise or veganaise

 - 1 tablespoon dijon mustard

 - ¼ cup extra virgin olive oil

 - Sea salt

-- Rinse and gently scrub the potatoes.
-Put them in a saucepan, cover with water and boil until very tender, about 15 – 20 minutes.
+- Put the in a saucepan, cover with water and boil until very tender, about 15 – 20 minutes.

-- Drain the potatoes in a colander and transfer them into a bowl large enough for tossing.
+- Drain the potatoes in a colander and transfer into a large mixing bowl.

 - Add the rest of the ingredients to the bowl and toss.
 The potatoes are supposed to fall apart and get smashed slightly.